-In Los Angeles, warehouse and manufacturing spaces are mostly spoken for.
-With this in mind, taking advantage of existing relationships is critical to your success.
-If you don’t have the right contacts in place, make sure your real estate broker does (and don’t be afraid to ask them the hard questions, verifying their experience, references and recent transaction history).
+If you don’t have the right contacts in place, make sure your real estate broker does – and don’t be afraid to ask them the hard questions, verifying their experience, references, and recent transaction history.

 #2 Examine Efficiencies

-Creative solutions are often readily available when identifying efficiencies becomes a focused pursuit.
-Consider engaging a racking consultant, space planner and/or architect that can analyze your business and its current operations.
+Creative solutions are often available when identifying efficiencies becomes a focused pursuit.
+Consider engaging a racking consultant, space planner and/or architect that can analyze your business and its current operations in depth.

 #3 Consider Alternative Locations

-The mixed-use craze in recent years has resulted in millions of rezoned square footage that is no longer considered industrial.
-However, there are still alternative markets available if relocation is a possibility – each offering a variety of product and pricing.
+The push for housing and mixed-use craze in recent years has resulted in millions of rezoned square footage that is no longer considered industrial.
+However, there are still alternative markets available – each offering a variety of product and pricing.

 If you maintain flexibility and can expand your search beyond the core L.A. market, explore all reasonable options.
-It is not uncommon for brokers to run a comparative analysis across multiple regions – ranging from L.A., Inland Empire to Phoenix – and targeted cities within each.
-Having options will reduce the pressure and potential to make a rushed decision – and in the process, costly mistakes.
+It is not uncommon for brokers to run a comparative analysis across multiple regions – ranging from downtown L.A., Inland Empire to Phoenix – and targeted cities within each.
+Having options will reduce the pressure to make a rushed decision and in the process, costly mistakes.